scandum/gridsort/README.md

 Intro
 -----
-This document describes a stable partitioning comparison sort named gridsort.
+This document describes a partitioning stable comparison sort named gridsort.
 It is a simplified version of cubesort, intended to be helpful for people wanting to understand or port the code.

 Binary Grid
 -----------
-Gridsort sorts data by storing data in a [binary grid](https://github.com/scandum/binary_cube), a multidimentional sorted array.
+Gridsort sorts data by storing data in a [binary cube](https://github.com/scandum/binary_cube), a multidimentional sorted array.

 Binary Search
 -------------
 In order to sort an element a [monobound binary search](https://github.com/scandum/binary_search) is performed to pin point the bucket where the element should be stored.
+The binary search is optimized to speed up searches at the start or the end of the index.

 Overflow
 --------
-Once a bucket overflows it is sorted by [quadsort](https://github.com/scandum/quadsort) and the content is split between two buckets.
-People wanting to port gridsort might want to use [tailsort](https://github.com/scandum/quadsort) instead of quadsort.
+Once a bucket overflows it is sorted using [quadsort](https://github.com/scandum/quadsort) and the content is split between two buckets.
+People wanting to port gridsort might want to use [tailsort](https://github.com/scandum/quadsort) which is a simplified implementation of quadsort.

 Finish
 ------
-Once all elements have been inserted into the grid, all unsorted buckets are sorted.
-Since the buckets are already in order the sort is finished.
+Once all elements have been inserted into the grid every bucket receives a final sort and is copied back to the original array.

 Big O
 -----